sevyharris/MonteCoffee/documentation/options.rst

 `load_options() <api/NeighborKMC.base.html#NeighborKMC.base.kmc.NeighborKMCBase.load_options>`_.
 The options contained in `kMC_options.cfg` are:

     - **nspecies** (int): how many species are included in the simulation.
-This integer decides how many coverages are calculated in `get_coverages() <api/NeighborKMC.base.html#NeighborKMC.base.kmc.NeighborKMCBase.get_coverages>`_.
+This integer decides how many coverages are written to the log.

     - **nninteractions** (int): describes the extent of the nearest neighbor interactions.
 Specifying 1 makes the local search for newly enabled events extent to second nearest neighbor.
 See `frm_update() <api/NeighborKMC.base.html#NeighborKMC.base.kmc.NeighborKMCBase.frm_update>`_.

     - **savesteps** (int): Number of Monte Carlo steps between saving the .txt files.

     - **logsteps** (int): Number of steps to skip when saving .txt files and printing the log.
+Setting it to 1000 makes the log output and code save every 1000th simulation step.

     - **tinfinity** (float): The time to consider infinite.
 This time is set for the occourence time of impossible events.

-    - **savecovs** (bool): If True, the site-occupations (coverages) are saved together with the other .txt files.
+    - **savecovs** (bool): If True, the site-occupations (coverages) are saved periodically to coverages.txt.

     - **verbose** (bool): If True, prints verbose information.

 Options solely related relates to the acceleration of kMC simulations (See :ref:`accelerating <accelerating>`):

     - **delta** (float): The reversibility tolerance for quasi-equilibrated events.
 This determines the criterion for whether reactions are quasi-equilibrated.
+Setting delta=0.25 implies that there must be no more than 25 percent difference in rates of a forward and backward reaction to deem it quasi-equilibrated.

-    - **nf** (int): The average number of steps to take for each quasi-equilibrated event in the superbasin.
+    - **nf** (int): A factor that separates fast and slow events. nf = 1000 means that quasi-equilibrated events are slowed down to maximally 1000 times the non-equilibrated events.

     - **ns** (int): The frequency of adjusting barriers for quasi-equilibrated events.

-    - **ne** (int): How many events back to remember when adjusting barriers of quasi-equilibrated events.
+    - **ne** (int): How many events back to remember when adjusting barriers of quasi-equilibrated events, and the minimum number of times an event must be observed before scaling.

-    - **usekavg** (bool): If True, the average rate-constant of non-equilibrated events in the superbasin is used to scale the barriers of the quasi-equilibrated events, and not the actual rates.
-Setting `usekavg` to True provides a more stable time-step, but can be overly conservative.
+    - **usekavg** (bool): If True, the average rate-constant of non-equilibrated events in the superbasin is used to scale the barriers of the quasi-equilibrated events, and not the actual rates. `usekavg=True` provides a more stable time-step, but can be overly conservative.